 The use of mobile phones and communication related technology to individuals is part of our everyday life.
 This widespread ownership of mobile phones and communication related technology among young people requires that school administrators, teachers, students and parents take steps to ensure they are used responsibly.
-Whilst Balga Senior High School recognize that there are times when it is genuinely appropriate and useful for students to have access to a mobile phone, we have developed a learning culture which promotes on-task concentration and focus.
+Whilst Balga Senior High School recognise that there are times when it is genuinely appropriate and useful for students to have access to a mobile phone, we have developed a learning culture which promotes on-task concentration and focus.

 This policy is designed to ensure that potential issues are clearly understood and conflicts avoided, enabling the benefits of these devices to be enjoyed by all students.